Lynn Fuhler Studio Photo

 After an internship at the St. Louis Convention and Visitors Bureau and my bachelor’s degree in Transportation, Travel and Tourism in hand from St. Louis University’s Parks College, I headed to the West Coast of Florida.
 My first job was in destination marketing.
 I served as the Tourism and Conventions Director of internationally known Clearwater and Clearwater Beach.

-Early on, I learned to raise my hand to volunteer and, over the years, I served on community boards and coordinated community projects.
-With every organization I’ve led or been involved in, I soaked in as much knowledge as possible and positively impacted each well beyond my assigned role.
+Early on, I learned to raise my hand to volunteer, and over the years, I served on community boards and coordinated community projects.
+With every organization I’ve led or been involved in, I soaked in as much knowledge as possible and positively impacted each other well beyond my assigned role.
 Nonprofits, government and established and startup businesses are woven into the fabric of every community.
 By helping each, the quality of life is uplifted for all.

 What do you enjoy doing when you’re not working?

-We explore, hike, take photos and zip-lining, visit museums, waterfalls, historic sites, state and national parks, cities, and small downtowns.
-My husband and I enjoy the U.S. National Whitewater Center in Charlotte, N.C., because it offers many adventure opportunities.
-We’re streamers, so I thrive on TV series and movie marathons.
+I explore, hike, take photos, go zip-lining, visit museums, waterfalls, historic sites, state and national parks, cities and small downtowns, and do yard work.
+I enjoy the U.S. National Whitewater Center in Charlotte, N.C., because it offers many adventure opportunities.
+I’m a streamer, so I thrive on TV series and movie marathons.
 I love to read biographies, too.

 What did you do during the pandemic?

-I learned how to cook, practiced conversational French, wrote a series of short stories about my parents and began writing my book on board leadership.
+I learned how to cook, practiced conversational French, wrote short stories about my parents and began writing my book on board leadership.
 I don’t think I’ve made a dent in the to-do list I created in March 2020.

 What are your pet peeves?